Malek Bennabi: Views

 He later criticised the Muslim society for frequently falling into an apologetic state.
 Muslims tended to dig up past treasures instead of seeking to progress with new ones.
 He said that Muslims today were in a state of disarray.
 Muslim countries and societies were largely imperialized by the West.
 This was truly not a failure of Islam, but because Muslims and those in governance abandoned the true understanding of what Islamic values connoted.
-In this, Bennabi again pointed out, "after Egypt's humiliation in the Six-days war in June 1967, it is the ummahs (global Muslim community) understanding and worldview, its stock of ideas rather than of arms and ammunition's, that needs to be renewed.
-Although looking back to what had been achieved in the Golden Age of Islam is still relevant, what is more important is to be able to appreciate the political values and culture of models and systems implemented by past prophets, re-interpret and apply these to our contemporary society.
+In this, Bennabi again pointed out, "after Egypt's humiliation in the Six-Day War in June 1967, it is the ummahs (global Muslim community) understanding and worldview, its stock of ideas rather than of arms and ammunition's, that needs to be renewed.
+Although looking back to what had been achieved in the Golden Age of Islam is still relevant, what is more important is to be able to appreciate the political values and culture of models and systems implemented by past prophets, reinterpret and apply these to our contemporary society.
 Enriching the society is part of dynamism in Islam.
 Colonisation of minds has driven Muslims towards a state of moral and psychological decay.
+Bennabi also mused about the ‘century of the woman, the Jew and the dollar’ as two threats to the larger Muslim world.
 He believed that moral paralysis resulted in intellectual paralysis.

+Bennabi's writing influenced many thinkers and writers including the former Acting Director General Head of Al Jazeera Media Network, Mostefa Souag who quoted Bennabi in the 25th AJ anniversary commemorative flip book.